MicrosoftDocs/office-developer-client-docs.pt-BR/docs/excel/fdance.md

 ## <a name="parameters"></a>Parâmetros

-A função não utiliza parâmetros.
+A função não aceita parâmetros.

 ## <a name="property-valuereturn-value"></a>Valor de propriedade/Valor de retorno